 Mineral identification was based on lattice fringes and EDXS chemical compositions.
-General chemical formulas of minerals identified in the Asian dust examined in this study are provided in the Supplementary Table 1.
-The identification of non-phyllosilicate and relatively coarse phyllosilicate minerals (muscovite, biotite, and chlorite) was straightforward, but that of nano-thin phyllosilicates (clay minerals)

-was difficult.
-The lattice fringes of clay minerals parallel to basal plane were recorded normally above the magnification of \times 200 000.
-The identification of clay minerals was based on the spacings of lattice fringes corresponding to the spacing of repeat units of the crystal structures: 1.0 nm for illite, $\sim 1.0 \,\text{nm}$ for smectite and vermiculite, $\sim 7.0 \,\text{nm}$ for kaolinite, and ~ 1.4 nm for chlorite (Fig. 1).
+General 219 chemical formulas of minerals identified in the Asian dusts examined in this study are provided in the 220 Supplementary Table 1.
+The identification of non-phyllosilicate and relatively coarse phyllosilicate 221 minerals (muscovite, biotite, and chlorite) was straightforward, but that of nano-thin phyllosilicates 222 (clay minerals) was difficult.
+The lattice fringes of clay minerals parallel to basal plane were recorded 223 normally above the magnification of $\times 200,000$.
+The identification of clay minerals was based on the 224 spacings of lattice fringes corresponding to the spacing of repeat units of the crystal structures: 1.0 nm 225 for illite, ~1.0 nm for smectite and vermiculite, ~7.0 nm for kaolinite, and ~1.4 nm for chlorite (Fig. 226 1).
 Kaolinite and chlorite were directly identified from their EDXS and lattice fringes (Fig. 1).
-However, illite, smectite, vermiculite, and illite-smectite (vermiculite) mixed layers could not be positively distinguished from each other because smectite (1.4-1.6 nm unit layers in hydrated state) was dehydrated and contracted under the high vacuum of the TEM chamber, showing ~ 1.0 nm lattice fringes similar to those of illite (1.0 nm lattice fringe) (Fig. 1) (Peacor, 1992).
-EDXS can be used for identifying illite and smectite with interlayer cations K and Ca, respectively.
-Illite could form a thick plate and be positively identified from the clear 1.0 nm lattice fringe and high K and Al contents.
-However, illite and smectite platelets are normally very thin, consisting of only a few repeat units.
+227 However, illite, smectite, vermiculite, and illite-smectite (vermiculite) mixed layers could not be 228 positively distinguished from each other because smectite (1.4-1.6 nm unit layers in hydrated state) 229 was dehydrated and contracted under the high vacuum of the TEM chamber, showing ~1.0 nm lattice 230 fringes similar to those of illite (1.0 nm lattice fringe) (Fig. 1) (Peacor, 1992).
+EDXS can be used for 231 232 identifying illite and smectite with interlayer cations K and Ca, respectively.
+However, although illite 233 could form a thick plate and be positively identified from the clear 1.0-nm lattice fringe and high K and Al contents, illite and smectite platelets are normally very thin, consisting of only a few repeat 234 units.
+They cannot be separately analyzed using EDXS, even when using an electron microbeam that 235 236 is as small as possible.
+Additionally, mixed layering of illite and smectite is common in the soil and geological environments (Weaver, 1989, Środoń, 1999).
+Therefore, in practice, we cannot distinguish 237 between nano-thin illite and smectite.
+To avoid over-interpretation, nano-thin platelets of clay 238 minerals showing ~1.0 nm lattice fringes with varying K and Ca contents were grouped into illite-239 smectite series clay minerals (ISCMs).
+ISCMs are likely nano-scale mixtures of nano-thin platelets of 240 illite, smectite, and illite-smectite mixed-layers.
+241